Jack Trawick

 Jack Harrison Trawick (February 18, 1947 – June 11, 2009) was an American serial killer convicted of two murders in Alabama.
 On June 17, 1992, Trawick killed 27-year-old Aileen Pruitt by stabbing her multiple times.
 Four months after Pruitt's killing, Trawick raped and murdered 21-year-old college student Stephanie Gach on October 9, 1992.
 Apart from these two murders, Trawick also confessed to killing Betty Jo Richards in 1972 and several more women, bringing his suspected victim count to a range of five to 14.

-After his arrest on October 29, 1992, Trawick was found guilty and sentenced to death in 1994 for the murder of Stephanie Gach and executed by lethal injection on June 11, 2009.
-Trawick was additionally tried for the murder of Aileen Pruitt in 1995 and sentenced to life without parole, although he did not face further trial proceedings for the other killings due to his death sentence for murdering Gach.
+After his arrest on October 29, 1992, Trawick was found guilty and sentenced to death for the murder of Stephanie Gach in 1994, and was executed by lethal injection on June 11, 2009.
+Trawick was additionally tried for the murder of Aileen Pruitt in 1995, and sentenced to life without parole, although he did not face further trial proceedings for the other killings due to his death sentence for murdering Gach.

 Personal life

 Born in Birmingham, Alabama, on February 18, 1947, Jack Harrison Trawick was the second of two children in his family.
-Trawick's father was originally from Egypt, before his family emigrated from Egypt to New Orleans in Louisiana, where Trawick's father became a naturalized American citizen.
-Trawick grew up in a middle-class neighborhood, and he attended Shades Valley High School as a youth, before graduating in 1966 and marrying his high school girlfriend a year later.
+Trawick's father was originally from Egypt, before his family emigrated from Egypt to New Orleans, Louisiana, where Trawick's father became a naturalized American citizen.
+Trawick grew up in a middle-class neighborhood, and he attended Shades Valley High School as a youth, before graduating in 1966, and marrying his high school girlfriend a year later.
 Trawick, who attended Jefferson State Community College but often failed most of his grades, dropped out to join the navy.
 Although he was known to get along well with others in his younger years, Trawick was noted to have a violent temper and also had a history of violence against women since his youth and adulthood.

 Trawick had served prison sentences before, having been charged with burglary, impersonating a police officer, kidnapping, making threatening calls, breaking and entering and property destruction.
-He was diagnosed in 1970 as "a paranoid schizophrenic with homicidal impulses," and was divorced in 1971.
+He was diagnosed as "a paranoid schizophrenic with homicidal impulses," in 1970 and was divorced in 1971.
 Notably, Trawick was arrested in 1980 for phone harassment, centering around his phone calls to several women and telling them their husbands were either killed or injured.
 He was subsequently sentenced to two years in prison for three counts of impersonating a law enforcement officer.